glycerine/greenpack/README.md

 CapnProto isn't very portable to dynamic languages like R or Javascript, and requires keeping duplicate mirror structs in your code.

+Compared to (Gogoprotobuf) ProtcolBuffers, greenpack reads are 6% faster on these microbenchmarks.
+Writes are 15% faster and do no allocation; GogoprotobufMarshal appears to allocate on write.

 deprecating fields